KennthShang/PhaVIP/README.md

 <img src='phavip.png'>

-PhaVP is a python library for phage protein annotation.
+PhaVIP is a python library for phage protein annotation.
 It has two functions.
 First, it can classify a protein into either phage virion protein (PVPs) or non-PVPs (binary classification task).
 Second, it can assign a more detailed annotation for predicted PVPs, such as major capsid, major tail, and portal (multi-class classification task).

-PhaVP is based on chaos game representation and Vision Transformer model.
-This GitHub is the local version of PhaVP.
-The webserver of PhaVP is avaliable via [server version](https://phage.ee.cityu.edu.hk/phavp).
+PhaVIP is based on chaos game representation and Vision Transformer model.
+This GitHub is the local version of PhaVIP.
+The webserver of PhaVIP is avaliable via [server version](https://phage.ee.cityu.edu.hk/phavip).

 In addition, we provide many other phage-related analysis tools, such as [phage identification](https://github.com/KennthShang/PhaMer), [taxonomy classification](https://github.com/KennthShang/PhaGCN), [lifestyle prediction](https://github.com/KennthShang/PhaTYP), and [host prediction](https://github.com/KennthShang/CHERRY).
 Feel free to check them out on our website [PhaBOX](https://phage.ee.cityu.edu.hk/).